mokuda2/hacklytics/README.md

 # LSTM Network Model

-The machine learning model to predict stock prices  can be found in the notebook in
+The machine learning model to predict stock prices can be found in the notebook below:

 ```
 ./Notebook/FinCast.ipynb
 ```

-The machine learning model to predict cryptocurrency prices  can be found in the notebook in
+The machine learning model to predict cryptocurrency prices can be found in the notebook below:

 ```
 ./Notebook/CryptoFinCast.ipynb
 ```

-We have used Long Short Term Memory Networks to work on this project.
+We have used long short-term memory networks to work on this project.